tink-ab/tink-link-ios/README.md

 Tink.configure(with: configuration)
 ```

+## How to display Tink Link

+1. Import the SDK
+    ```swift
+    import TinkLinkUI
+    ```

+2. Define the list of [scopes](https://docs.tink.com/api/#introduction-authentication-authorization-scopes) based on the type of data you want to fetch.
+For example, to retrieve accounts and transactions, define these scopes:
+    ```swift
+    let scopes: [Scope] = [
+        .accounts(.read),
+        .transactions(.read)
+    ]
+    ```

+3. Create a `TinkLinkViewController` with the market and list of scopes to use.
+By default, only real providers are shown.
+If you want to test with test providers without entering real credentials, you can specify a `ProviderPredicate` like this: `providerPredicate: .kinds(.onlyTest)`.
+Read more about the available test providers [here](https://docs.tink.com/resources/aggregation/available-test-providers).
+    ```swift
+    let tinkLinkViewController = TinkLinkViewController(market: "SE", scopes: scopes) { result in
+        // Handle result
+    }
+    ```

+4. Tink Link is designed to be presented modally.
+Present the view controller by calling `present(_:animated:)` on the presenting view controller.
+    ```swift
+    present(tinkLinkViewController, animated: true)
+    ```

+5. After the user has completed or cancelled the aggregation flow, the completion handler will be called with a result.
+If the flow is launched with a temporary user, a successful authentication will return a result that contains an authorization code that you can [exchange for an access token](https://docs.tink.com/resources/getting-started/retrieve-access-token).
+If something went wrong the result will contain an error.
+    ```swift
+    do {
+        let authorizationCode = try result.get()
+        // Exchange the authorization code for a access token.
+    } catch {
+        // Handle any errors
+    }
+    ```

 ## Redirect handling

 You will need to add a custom URL scheme or support universal links to handle redirects from a third party authentication flow back into your app.